 Trend Alarm is the default setting for the Checkweigher controller.
 Main Menu item #6 "Trend Alarm" is active when the Checkweigher is shipped.
 See Chapter 4 for information on setting Trend Alarm functions.
 The Trend Alarm will actuate an alarm output when a set consecutive number of rejects occur on the production line.
-This feature can alarm only on consecutive under-weight rejects, only on consecutive overweight rejects.
+This feature can alarm only on consecutive under-weight rejects, only on consecutive overweight rejects, or only on consecutive under and over-weight rejects.
 Additionally, for Checkweigher controllers provided with the optional STPR production reporting package, the trend alarm feature within the statistics menu is disabled.